chumingqian/Making_Dataset-For-Yolov3v4/make_COCO_dataset/readme.md

-###  Secondly, after we upzip above files, we will see the ./instance_val2017.json under the annotations_trainval2017 folder.
+### II.
+Secondly, after we upzip above files, we will see the ./instance_val2017.json under the annotations_trainval2017 folder.

 0_coco2voc.py: this  file will  convert the labels of all images ( train images:11827 test file :5000)  from  .json  format to  .txt  format  and save the .txt file under ./labels.
     Notice that,  it  will generate 11828  + 50001 .txt files (add two class.txt, they are the class name of COCO dataset) under the train/val  folder, separately.

-###  Next, we make the following hierarchy  of the folder.
+### III.
+Next, we make the following hierarchy  of the folder.

       1  COCO/images/train, put the training images  into this floder； 2  COCO/images/val ,  put the val images  into this floder；